villivald/frontendmasters/JS_Quiz/Notes.md

 - Function envocation creates a new lexical environment.
 - Variable persists in memory until the closure is destroyed.
 - Hoisting in JS is the process of moving function and variable declarations to the top of the scope.
-Variables declared with `let` and `const` are hoisted but not initialized.
+  - Variables declared with `let` and `const` are hoisted but not initialized.
+  - Variables declared with `var` are hoisted and initialized with `undefined`.
+  - Function declarations are hoisted and initialized with the function itself (except arrow functions).

 ## this